Latest COVID Travel News:

 Mexico destinations Open for US Tourists by Air only;

 * Cancun, Cozumel, Puerto Vallarta, Mazatlan, Cabo St. Lucus

-01OCT20 - COVID-19 October Travel Restrictions: Latest Quarantine Rules for US States.
+COVID-19 Travel Restrictions: Latest Quarantine Rules for US States.

 Countries Open to US Visitors with arrival restrictions and/or Pre-COVID test requires